JustANull/llcplays/README.md

 What's the point?
 -----------------

-This project is intended to be a complete TwitchPlaysPokemon style bot initially set up for my personal use.
+This project is intended to be a complete TwitchPlaysPokemon style bot initially set up for my personal use, but configurable for others.

 Can I use it?
 -------------